WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 `getDerivedStateFromProps` is invoked right before calling the render method.
 It should return an object to update the state, or null to update nothing.

-`getSnapshotBeforeUpdate()` is invoked right before the most recently rendered output is committed to e.g. the DOM.
+`getSnapshotBeforeUpdate()` is invoked right before the most recently rendered output is committed (e.g., to the DOM).

-These method exists for *rare* use cases where the state depends on changes in props over time (`getDerivedStateFromProps`) or if you need to handle something like scroll position before an update (`getSnapshotBeforeUpdate()`)
+This method exists for *rare* use cases where the state depends on changes in props over time (`getDerivedStateFromProps`) or if you need to handle something such as scroll position before an update (`getSnapshotBeforeUpdate()`).

 <aside class="notes">